gravitational/gravity/docs/5.x/manage.md

 !!! tip "Important":
-    * Telekube requires all 4 hooks when using custom provisioning.
+    * Gravity requires all 4 hooks when using custom provisioning.
     * Docker images in custom provisioning jobs are not embedded into the application and are pulled from the registries directly.
 When using private registries, use [special secrets](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)